 The Tech Schools are high-tech learning environments, acting as learning hubs for the local network of secondary schools in their regions.
 Their innovative education programs will link with local industry to deliver real world learning.
-Students from 30 partner schools will access the Tech School throughout the year for specialised programs.
+Students and teachers from partner schools will access their Tech School throughout the year for specialised programs.

 These Tech Schools will emphasise the vital science, technology, engineering and mathematics skills needed for the 21st century.
 It will enhance the programs schools provide, and help prepare students for the jobs of the future.